- Duration: 3 Days / 2 Nights

 - Tour Type: Private

-- Domestic flight tickets from Luxor to Cairo and return.
+- Domestic flight tickets from Marsa Alam to Cairo and from Cairo to Aswan.

-- Entrance fees to all the sights mentioned.
+- Entrance fees to the mentioned sights above.

 - Any extras not mentioned in the program.